Why Reverse Osmosis Water Flow is Slow?

 If you only get about one cup (8 oz) of water out of your RO faucet at normal water pressure, and then the water promptly trickles down to a very small stream, this typically is a sign the air bladder in the storage tank as ruptured.
 Unfortunately the air bladder cannot be repaired and the only way to resolve the issue is to replace the storage tank.
 Replacement tanks can be found here.

-If your 5-stage RO system water is slow, you probably need to change your sediment, carbon, and polishing filters, in addition to the RO membrane mentioned above.
-Clogged filters are probably the most common reason for reverse osmosis slow water flow.
-The filters should be changed annually, unless water conditions and contaminants present require more frequent filter changes (like every six months instead of 12).
+Replacing your water filter on schdule is crucial to keeping your drinking water clean and delicious.
+If your 5-stage RO system is producing water slowly, you probably need to change your carbon block, sediment, or GAC polishing filters.
+In fact, clogged filters are probably the most common reason for reverse osmosis slow water flow to be slow.
+Filters should be changed annually, unless water conditions and contaminants present require more frequent filter changes (like every six months instead of 12).

 Make sure there are not any kinks in the water line, which would slow water production.
-And while you're inspecting your system, double check that the water supply line valve is in the fully open position.
+And while you're inspecting your reverse osmosis drinking water system, double check that the water supply line valve is in the fully open position.

 You may have temporary loss of water pressure.
 An RO system needs a minimum of 40 psi to operate properly, but preferably 60 psi.
 If all of your household faucets seem to have low water pressure, it may be that your local water utility company is temporarily flowing as lower pressure.
 Often, higher water pressure will return if you wait a bit.
 If higher water pressure does not resume, report the issue to your local water utility company.